practicalit/june-28-excercise/week-5/Forms/forms.md

 </form>
 ```

-1. Render the `Form` component inside the `App` above the `Wrapper` component
+5. Render the `Form` component inside the `App` above the `Wrapper` component
-2. Inside the `Form` component create two states called `name` and `occupation`
+6. Inside the `Form` component create two states called `name` and `occupation`
-3. Create these two components called `handleName` and `handleOccupation`
+7. Create these two handler function called `handleName` and `handleOccupation`

 and pass these functions to the `onChange` event handler in their corresponding `input` elements

-1. Pass the parameter named `event` in each handler functions
+8. Pass the parameter named `event` in each handler functions
-2. Add a `console.log` to inspect the value of `event.target.value` .
+9. Add a `console.log` to inspect the value of `event.target.value` .
 What happens when you type in the input?
-3. Using `setName` and `setOccupation` , update the `name` and `occupation` states to what was typed in the input box.
+10. Using `setName` and `setOccupation` , update the `name` and `occupation` states to what was typed in the input box.

 ### Form submission